kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Windows privileged containers will be implemented with [Job Objects](https://docs.microsoft.com/en-us/windows/win32/procthread/job-objects), a break from the previous container model using server silos.
 Job objects provide the ability to manage a group of processes as a group, and assign resource constraints to the processes in the job.
 Job objects have no process or file system isolation, enabling the privileged payload to view and edit the host file system with the correct permissions, among other host resources.
 The init process, and any processes it launches or that are explicitly launched by the user, are all assigned to the job object of that container.
 When the init process exits or is signaled to exit, all the processes in the job will be signaled to exit, the job handle will be closed and the storage will be unmounted.

-Because Windows privileged containers will work much differently than Linux privileged containers they will be referred to as **HostJob** containers in kubernetes specs and user-facing documentation.
+Because Windows privileged containers will work much differently than Linux privileged containers they will be referred to as **HostProcess** containers in kubernetes specs and user-facing documentation.
 Hopefully this will encourage users to seek documentation to better understand the capabilities and behaviors of these privileged containers.

 ![Privileged Container Diagram](Privileged.png)